elliot736/ratelimit-service/README.md

 });
 ```

-### In-Memory Store (Testing)
+### In-Memory Store

-The `MemoryStore` implements all algorithms in TypeScript without requiring Redis.
+`MemoryStore` implements all algorithms in TypeScript without requiring Redis.
 Use it for unit tests and single-instance development.

 ```typescript
 import { MemoryStore, RateLimiter } from "ratelimit-service";